Adding Additional Details to Events

 - If the person added is not in your contacts, the title will simply display their name

-- If there is a time set for the event, type it with either “a.m.” or “p.m.”
+- If there is a location set for the event, type it and select the correct one.

 Natural language inputs can support both places and people, but don’t feel obligated to include both – Timepage can also handle one or the other.

 The information can also be added after an item was created by opening an event and tapping either the time or the People header.
 By tapping on People, you can add other event members through their email.